Professional turning has become more accessible throughout the years.

 The company behind this mighty unit has been in the market for a long time, and they prioritize quality over quantity, and it shows on all their products.

-We've reviewed high-speed lathe machines before, and this one lives up to our high standards.
-It has a variable speed, which ranges from 700 RPM up to 3,200 RPM.
+We've reviewed high-speed wood lathes before, and this one lives up to our high standards.
+Its variable speed ranges from 700 RPM up to 3,200 RPM.

 This model's distinguishable feature is the 14 inches between centers and the 8.5-inch swing over the bed; it is one of the most enjoyable lathe machines you can get for woodturning.

-Compared to other lathe machines out there, this model runs quietly, which we always look for when buying a lathe machine.
+Compared to other wood lathes out there, this model runs quietly, which we always look for when buying a lathe machine.
 And to top it off, it does not experience any vibration when running at full speed.

 Another excellent feature of this machine is that it comes with a faceplate.
 The faceplate comes in handy if you want to get into bowl turning and need to remove the tailstock.